W6zhu/cse15l-lab-reports/Lab-Report-1.md

 _cat file arguement_
 * Working directory: lecture1
 * Output: It outputted as expected as it concatenated/printed out everything that was in the `Hello.java` file.
-* Error?: The output was not an error as it outputted everythign as expected.
+* Error?: The output was not an error as it outputted everything as expected.